Skip to main content

 1 research study open to eligible people

-Castleman disease is a rare illness that causes enlarged lymph nodes.
-UCSF is conducting trials by collecting blood and tissue samples to study its link with HIV/AIDS-related cancers.
-This research helps explore the relationship between Castleman disease and these specific types of cancer.
+Castleman disease is a rare illness that affects lymph nodes.
+UCSF is conducting trials that involve collecting blood and tissue samples to study HIV-related cancers.
+Researchers are using these samples to learn more about how castleman disease and HIV interact.

 Showing trials for